ualbrl973/PaddingOracleAttack/README.md

 # Padding Oracle Attack

-This project implements a Padding Oracle Attack in Java.
+This project implements a Padding Oracle Attack in Java for the class Information Security from Kyungpook National University.
 The attack targets a block cipher encrypted message and uses an oracle to verify padding correctness, enabling the decryption of the ciphertext without needing the secret key.

 ## Description